 Growing the next generation of civically engaged Californians

 Since 1948, the YMCA’s Youth & Government (Y&G) program has provided an unmatched experiential learning opportunity for high school students.
-By modeling California’s legislature and courts, participants have the opportunity to build skills such as critical thinking, persuasive speech and writing, project management, and collaboration.
+By modeling California’s legislature and courts, participants can build skills such as critical thinking, persuasive speech and writing, project management, and collaboration.
 Our program is rooted in the YMCA’s core values of Caring, Honesty, Respect, and Responsibility, and believes in the importance of servant leadership and media literacy to a healthy democracy.

 Our goal is to grow the next generation of civically engaged Californians.
 Civically engaged Californians recognize the importance of: